Pietro Ranzano: The Dominican Friar and the Jews

 If looking at Ranzano’s writings of the Jews on the surface, one would conclude that it presents an image of positive relations between Jews and Christians in Palermo.
 However, looking deeper into his descriptions reveals that he perceives local Jews as holding an ancestral memory of the Chaldean inscription but not having historical evidence to back up their ‘memories’ of the past; they told Ranzano about the existence of an ancient book but they had no copy of it.
 In contrast, a Pisan Jew, Isaac Guglielmo, who owned the book which the local Jews where referring to and showed it to Ranzano.
 Correlating with Augustinian tradition, Ranzano would perceive the Jews as custodians of the past who could corroborate the writings in the inscription.

 Activity in Hungary

 In 1488 he was sent to Hungary, to the court of Matthias Corvinus as the envoy of the Kingdom of Naples.
 The queen, Beatrice of Naples commissioned him to write a history of Hungary.
-Pietro Ranzano has finished the work in a year under the title Epithoma rerum Hungarorum.
+Pietro Ranzano has finished the work in a year under the title Epitome rerum Hungarorum.
 The heroic history treated the Hungarians as the direct descendants of the Huns and the king as the second Attila.